Couture leads San Jose Sharks past Washington Capitals 4-2

 Thornton tied it with his sixth of the season at 8:43.
 Hansen found him open in front of the net for the easy score.

 Pavelski put the Sharks ahead early in the second period.
-He redirected a Brent Burns shot into the net.
+He redirected a Burns shot into the net.

 Connelly tied it again with a flip shot over Jones' left shoulder after taking a pass from Kevin Shattenkirk.